 - Immersive, creative arts school experience that develops your creative and making skills.

-- Designated studio space for every student
+- Designated studio space for every student.

-- Specialist workshops, overseen by technical experts
+- Outstanding access to specialist workshops, overseen by technical experts.

-- Well-developed links with local and national professionals, organisations and gallery owners
+- Well-developed links with local and national professionals, organisations and gallery owners.

-HCA Jewellery Design students have access to superb design studios and 3D workshops accross our 2 campuses.
+HCA Jewellery Design students have access to superb design studios and 3D workshops across our 2 campuses.
 All workshops are run by expert staff who support your technical needs and help you realise your ideas.
 We have laser cutters, 3D printers, small metals, wood and plastic forming workshops, ceramics, glass, textile and drawing studios.
 We are committed to offering students, regardless of their chosen degree, access to all our workshops so they can develop and advance their practice without limitation.